oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 exfiltrate authorization codes and access tokens.
-If there is a strong need for this kind of redirects, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by the OWASP [@owasp].
+If there is a strong need for this kind of redirects, clients are advised to implement appropriate countermeasures against open redirection, e.g., as described by OWASP [@owasp].

-Clients MUST prevent CSRF and ensure that each authorization response is only accepted once.
+Clients MUST prevent CSRF.
 One-time use CSRF tokens carried in the `state` parameter, which are securely bound to the user agent, SHOULD be used for that purpose.
+If PKCE [@RFC7636] is used by the client and the authorization server supports PKCE, clients MAY opt to not use `state` for CSRF protection, as such protection is provided by PKCE.
+In this case, `state` MAY be used again for its original purpose, namely transporting data about the application state of the client (see (#csrf_countermeasures)).

 In order to prevent mix-up attacks, clients MUST only process redirect responses of the OAuth authorization server they sent the respective request to and from the same user agent this authorization request was